Grants and loans

 - grants and loans for heating costs

-- grants and loans from charities and other organisations
+- grants and loans from charities and other organisations.

-Government and local councils
+Government and local council grants

 - vouchers or a pre-paid card to pay for food, fuel or clothing